vicky1019/hello-world2/docker/docker_commands.md

     waiting for building...

   - after building \
+    cd to the root of the project \
     `docker images` (check how many images that you have,decide whether you may delete some one)\
     `docker inspect [image ID|image name]`(get the details about the image in a json file)\
     `$ docker inspect pii_us `\